jphilipps123/jphilipps123/README.md

 My name is Joseph Philipps and I'm a data analyst.
-I use skills in data visualization, data manipulation, and problem-solving to help drive data-driven decision-making.
+I use my skills in data visualization, data manipulation, and problem-solving to help drive data-driven decision-making.

 <!---
 jphilipps123/jphilipps123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.